Editorial

 The long post-truth impasse

-While Oxford traces the term’s etymology back only to 1992, the conditions that ‘post-truth’ denotes have been a source of scholarly inquiry, media activism, and political struggle throughout the Twentieth Century and now well into the Twenty-First.
-Concerns over propaganda, and the public’s susceptibility to it, have been omnipresent in the U.S. and Europe since at least the Interwar Period and have played a crucial role in structuring the United States’ central ideological and partisan binary ever since (Gary, 1999; Bauer, 2017).
+While Oxford traces the term’s etymology back only to 1992, the conditions that “post-truth” denotes have been a source of scholarly inquiry, media activism, and political struggle throughout the twentieth Century and now well into the twenty-first.
+Concerns over propaganda, and the public’s susceptibility to it, have been omnipresent in the United States and Europe since at least the Interwar Period and have played a crucial role in structuring the United States’ central ideological and partisan binary ever since (Gary, 1999; Bauer, 2017).
 They also played a foundational role in establishing the academic discipline of mass communication studies.

 Propaganda Analysis faltered during the run-up to the Second World War.
 By the dawn of the Cold War, it had been eclipsed by a new communication research paradigm, typified by Paul Lazarsfeld’s more “limited” theory of media effects (Lazarsfeld et al., 1944).
 This new paradigm was focused less on the imperatives of social progress than on methodological sophistication and practical utility to government agencies and commercial interests.
 Propaganda Analysis lingered in the right anti-communist fringe, and among a tight-knit cadre of anti-capitalist activist scholars, but it became a marginal concern within the social sciences.